evrythng/evrythng-extended.js/README.md

 var EVT = require('evrythng-extended');

 // Initialise Account Scope
-// **DO NOT include your API Key in any public code**, that includes committing to any public repositories (GitHub, BitBucket, etc.)! var account = new EVT.Account(ACCOUNT_API_KEY);
+// **DO NOT include your Account API Key in any public code**, that includes committing to any public repositories (GitHub, BitBucket, etc.)! var account = new EVT.Account(ACCOUNT_API_KEY);

 // Initialise Application Scope, passing the Sccount Scope as parent